elberrafart/fitness-tracker/README.md

-# fitness-tracker
+# Gainz Log
-Welcome to Fitness Tracker!
-All your workouts in one place.
+Welcome to Gainz Log!
+All your workouts are in one place.

 Choose from different workouts to do along with saving all your exercises per day.